ibm-cloud-docs/databases-for-postgresql/howto-read-replica.md

 Replication status is not automatically monitored, you have to monitor replication.

 You can check the replication status of a read-only replica with `psql`, but only from its leader.
 [Connect to the leader deployment with `psql`](/docs/services/databases-for-postgresql?topic=databases-for-postgresql-connecting-psql) using the [admin credentials](/docs/services/databases-for-postgresql?topic=databases-for-postgresql-user-management#the-admin-user).
-Once you are connected run either
+Once you are connected run either,
-- for PostgreSQL version 10 and above `SELECT * from pg_stat_replication;`
+- For PostgreSQL version 10 and above `SELECT * from pg_stat_replication;`.
 Or
-- for PostgreSQL version 9.x and below `SELECT * FROM get_pg_stat_replication();`
+- For PostgreSQL version 9.x and below `SELECT * FROM get_pg_stat_replication();`.

 ### Read-only Replica Users and Privileges

-- Any user on the leader -- even ones present before read-only replica provision, can log into and execute reads on a read-only replica with the same privileges to objects that they have on the leader.
+- Any user on the leader, even ones present before read-only replica provision, can login to and execute reads on a read-only replica with the same privileges to objects that they have on the leader.

 - If you have more than one read-only replica that is attached to a leader, a user that is created on the leader is also created on all of the other read-only replicas.

-- Users created on the leader persist on the read-only replica when it is promoted to a stand-alone deployment, including the `admin` user.
+- Users that are created on the leader persist on the read-only replica when it is promoted to a stand-alone deployment, including the `admin` user.
 When the read-only replica is promoted the users and privileges for all users on the leader are transferred to the promoted deployment.

 - Write operations on the read-only replica for all users are not filtered or rejected, but fail at the database level.